barichd/brailleorch/borframework.md

 - Lines marked by a plus (+) sign are those need to be done.
 - Lines marked by an equals (=) sign are those have been completed.
 - Lines marked by a minus (-) sign are removed or abandoned points.
-- Line marked by an exclamation mark (!) are critical issues which need to be done or corrected urgently.
+- Line marked by an exclamation mark (!) are important points or critical issues.

 **********